AnyaP/apotapenko.com/source/teaching.md

 ##### Natural Language Processing

 Fall 2017.
-Instructor.<br />
+One of the authors.<br />
-*Coursera Specialization on Advanced Machine Learning.*
+*Coursera Specialization on Advanced Machine Learning (to be launched).*

-Sring 2017.
+Spring 2017.
 Instructor.<br />
 *Faculty of Computational Mathematics and Cybernetics*, *Moscow State University.*